Can developers survive without a good search in their editor? Who has never used the famous find and replace trick in one or multiple files?

 :vimgrep pattern **/*.php- Search “pattern” in every php files in the working directory and every subdirectory.

-@: repeat your last command, you can go through all your results by taping
+Quick tip: You can go through all your results by taping

-:cnext and then only using the
+:cnext, and then using the keystroke

 For more information about